YiyanYang0728/phiNODE/README.md

 ## Installation
 To install phiNODE, follow these steps:
 1. Install the required dependencies:

 Note: Be sure to create the environment using A-series and V-series GPUs.
 Other GPUs are not suitable.
-If you want to install using CPUs, please remove the cuda related packages.
+If you want to install using CPUs, please remove the cuda related packages from `environment.yml`.
 ```
 conda env create --file environment.yml
 # or if you have mamba installed
 mamba env create --file environment.yml
 ```

 2. Clone the repository:
 ```
 git clone git@github.com:YiyanYang0728/phiNODE.git